Steal the Light

-Steal the Light is the sixth studio album of Melbourne band The Cat Empire.
-It was released on 17 May 2013, through Inertia Records and Two Shoes Records.
+Steal the Light is the sixth studio album by Australian band the Cat Empire, released on 17 May 2013, through Inertia Records and Two Shoes Records.
+It is the band's first release under an independent label, and their first in a series of three albums by the band that were produced by Jan Skubiszewski.
+It was released more than two years and 10 months after their previous album, Cinema (2010) – the band's longest gap between albums at the time.
+It entered and peaked at No. 3 on the ARIA Albums Chart.
 Lead single "Brighter Than Gold" was released on 22 February 2013 to commercial success, placing at number 89 in the Triple J Hottest 100, 2013.
 Another single, "Steal the Light", was released on 9 May 2013.
-The cover art of the album is the work of Graeme Base, a longtime fan of the band, who convinced the band to lift their 12-year ban on cat references in album art.